thingsdb/ThingsDocs/v0/content/node-api/counters.md

 Counter | Description
 ------- | -----------
 average_event_duration | The average [event](../../overview/events) duration in seconds.
-Event duration is measured from the time an event is created *(before the final ID is assigned)*, until the actual event is committed to ThingsDB. average_query_duration | The average query duration in seconds.
+Event duration is measured from the time an event is created *(before the final Id is assigned)*, until the actual event is committed to ThingsDB. average_query_duration | The average query duration in seconds.
 Query duration is measured from the time a query *(or procedure run)* request is unpacked, until the response is created to send back to the client. events_committed | [Events](../../overview/events) committed since last the counters reset. events_failed | Failed events.
 This is a *critical* counter which should be `0`. events_killed | Killed events took too long for receiving the `READY` status.
-These events may be processed later. events_quorum_lost | Number of times this node did not get an event ID accepted by the [quorum](../../overview/dictionary) of nodes.
-An event ID will not be accepted if another node is attempting to assign the same event ID.
-This is not an issue since the node will just try another event ID.
-It only indicates the number of collisions occurred while trying to assign an event ID. events_skipped | Events which cannot be committed since an event with a higher `id` is already processed. events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped.
+These events may be processed later. events_quorum_lost | Number of times this node did not get an event Id accepted by the [quorum](../../overview/dictionary) of nodes.
+An event Id will not be accepted if another node is attempting to assign the same event Id.
+This is not an issue since the node will just try another event Id.
+It only indicates the number of collisions occurred while trying to assign an event Id. events_skipped | Events which cannot be committed since an event with a higher `id` is already processed. events_unaligned | Number of times an event cannot be pushed to the end of the queue and needs re-ordering. events_with_gap | Events which are committed but at least one event `id` was skipped.